Statistical Analysis of 2024 Women’s College Basketball

 # Calculate both offensive and defensive effective field goal percentageteam_stats['Calc_Off_eFG%'] = (team_stats['Team_FG'] +0.5* team_stats['Team_3P']) / team_stats['Team_FGA']team_stats['Calc_Def_eFG%'] = (team_stats['Opponent_FG'] +0.5* team_stats['Opponent_3P']) / team_stats['Opponent_FGA']

 The effective field goal % captures the teams ability to shoot the ball.
 Because at the end of the game, the team with the most points wins.
-If you’re not scoring, you can’t win.
 This is calculated as Field Goals Made + 0.5 * 3-pointers Made) / Field Goals Attempted.
 Unlike FG%, this calculation adds 50% more credit for 3-pointers made, since they are worth more points.

 Once each of these metrics has been calculated, let’s evaulate the impact each metric has on the overall simple rating system of the team.